-The direct mortgages are secured by real estate, were made at commercial rates and are valued at fair value as determined by the mortgage investment managers with the exception of certain mortgages, which are measured at amortized cost.
+The direct mortgages are secured by real estate, were made at commercial rates and are valued at fair value as determined by the mortgage investment managers.
 All mortgages relate to properties located in Canada.

 Pooled real estate funds are valued quarterly by the real estate investment managers using a combination of internal and external appraisals to establish current market values.
 All real estate investments are in Canadian property.